 The tasks identified as the most crucial for the initial phases will be explored in the most detail first, but you should continue to add detail to the remaining tasks as development continues.
 This allows the product team to take advantage of everything that has been learned to date about the product, reflecting any changes in user needs and evolving environments.

 In this process, the lengthy requirements document typical of “waterfall” software development is left behind.
 Requirements prematurely documented, without the benefit of new understanding, will quickly become out of date.
 However, that doesn’t mean that you should shy away from documentation altogether.
 I’d recommend digitising your story map so that it’s easier to keep up to date throughout the development process.
 My colleague uses her digital map to keep a visual picture of how much has been completed so far, as she changes the colour of the post-its depending on their status (unstarted, in progress, completed).
 Sounds simple, but it is way more effective at communicating progress than a graph!

 When it’s agreed that a feature is understood well enough to start development, the highest priority tasks on the story map can be used to make up a backlog of user stories, with the additional details discussed during the session providing the more in-depth acceptance criteria that will be used to test the completeness of the feature.

-I’ve taken you through the basics of story mapping to start you off, but there are many more ways to use the approach to your advantage.
+I’ve taken you through the basics of Agile story mapping to start you off, but there are many more ways to use the approach to your advantage.
 For example, you can use it to map out your current system’s processes in order to spot inefficiencies, or as a roadmapping tool for your company strategy and continuous improvement plans.
 Whatever you do, story mapping is an effective and collaborative way of building understanding in teams.